asadali27232/Python-DS-ML-Learning-Codebase/03_Project-Investigating-Netflix-Movies/README.md

 ## 10. What next?

 <p>Well, as we suspected, non-typical genres such as children's movies and documentaries are all clustered around the bottom half of the plot.
 But we can't know for certain until we perform additional analyses. </p>
 <p>Congratulations, you've performed an exploratory analysis of some entertainment data, and there are lots of fun ways to develop your skills as a Pythonic data scientist.
 These include learning how to analyze data further with statistics, creating more advanced visualizations, and perhaps most importantly, learning more advanced ways of working with data in <code>pandas</code>.
-This latter skill is covered in our fantastic course <a href="www.datacamp.com/courses/data-manipulation-with-pandas">Data Manipulation with pandas</a>.</p>
+This latter skill is covered in our fantastic course Data Manipulation with pandas.</p>
 <p>We hope you enjoyed this application of the skills learned in Intermediate Python, and wish you all the best on the rest of your journey!</p>

 ```python